Arnaud-Ferreira/Quizz-game-VueJS/README.md

 All themes quiz project.
 One correct answer per question, it's up to you!

-Project made in Vue Js view with API call to open trivia api
+Project made in Vue Js CLI with API call to open trivia api

 ## Preview
 ![](Result.gif)